6th Sunday of Easter John 14: 15-21

 According to Jesus the answer to that question is determined by love that is revealed and fulfilled in keeping his commandments.
 The commandment to love our neighbour as ourselves, to love our enemies, to love the Lord our God with all our heart, soul, mind, and strength.
 Whose feet do we wash and whose feet do we ignore?
 What are the boundaries of our love?

-The joy this morning is that Jesus’ promise to his disciples is still real for us today, “I will not leave you orphaned.”
+The joy today is that Jesus’ promise to his disciples is still real for us in 2020.
+“I will not leave you orphaned.”
 Keeping the commandments is our access to Jesus’ promise that we will not be left orphaned.
 Every time we expand the boundaries of our love we push back the orphanages of this world creating space within us where the Father, Son and Holy Spirit make their home.

 “I will not leave you orphaned.”
 Over and over, day after day, regardless of what is happening in our lives that is Jesus’ promise.
 We have not been abandoned so love with all that you are and that you have, even as the God, Father Son and Holy Spirit have and continue to love us with all that they are and all that they have.